vishakha-ramani/inferno-autoscaler/docs/integrations/hpa-integration.md

 # HPA Integration with the workload-variant-autoscaler

-This guide shows how to integrate Kubernetes HorizontalPodAutoscaler (HPA) with the Inferno Autoscaler using the existing deployment environment.
+This guide shows how to integrate Kubernetes HorizontalPodAutoscaler (HPA) with the WVA using the existing deployment environment.

 ## Overview

 After deploying the workload-variant-autoscaler following the provided guides, this guide allows the integration of the following components:

-1. **Inferno Controller**: processes VariantAutoscaling objects and emits the `inferno_current_replicas`, the `inferno_desired_replicas` and the `inferno_desired_ratio` metrics
+1. **WVA controller**: processes VariantAutoscaling objects and emits the `inferno_current_replicas`, the `inferno_desired_replicas` and the `inferno_desired_ratio` metrics

 2. **Prometheus**: scrapes these metrics from the workload-variant-autoscaler `/metrics` endpoint using TLS